oracle/node-oracledb/doc/api.md

 ```

 The character offset into the SQL text that resulted in the Oracle
 error.
 The value may be `0` in non-SQL contexts.
-If the error is not
-from Oracle, this value is undefined.
+This value is
+undefined for non-Oracle errors and for messages prefixed with NJS or
+DPI.

 ## <a name="oracledbclass"></a> 3.
 Oracledb Class